 The 5th studio album Draconian Times of British metallers Paradise Lost takes off to somewhere.
 Only we are not sure where this is all going.
-The tune they present often sounds like Heavy Metal, as in Metallica of the Load era during the mid ’90s, albeit at a slower pace of sorts.
+The tune they present often sounds like Heavy Metal, as in Metallica of the Load era during the mid-’90s, albeit at a slower pace of sorts.
 And this makes me wonder where the real Doom Metal element escaped to.

 Now, what kind of album is Draconian Times really?

-First, I’d say it is a non-album, in the sense that the theme or thread has gone missing.
+First, it is a non-album, in the sense that the theme or thread has gone missing.
 The band produced a somewhat disjointed string of tracks that make up this album, covering a variety of subjects.
 At least one track is laden with last-minute elements that cease to make sense when looking at the lyrics.

-On the other hand, the Power and Doom Metal mix Paradise Lost display in this album gives this whole production a very special #metal flavor.
+On the other hand, the Gothic and Doom Metal mix Paradise Lost display in this album gives this whole production a very special metal flavor.
 In some ways, this record sounds similar to what Amorphis just produced with Under The Red Cloud – a different style supposedly, but still.
 But then again, with Simon Efemey in the production seat, this could explain it, himself having worked for both bands repeatedly.
 And the grunge injected into Draconian Times for some of the tracks is on the remarkable side.

 Draconian Times did chart relatively well, compared to their former and also following albums.
-And there are two ways to look at it: From a brand standpoint – Paradise Lost being the product – this is a success with the UK, Sweden, Finland and Austria all now showing a result for the first time.
+And there are two ways to look at it: From a brand standpoint – Paradise Lost being the product – this is a success with the UK, Sweden, Finland, and Austria all now showing a result for the first time.
 Looking at the absolute chart positions, this is another story entirely.

-Mind you, this will be nothing stellar, like in seeking new heights forever with superior instrumental prowess to keep the fans on their toes, as other bands do.
-Vocals are powerfully delivered too and – apart from the urge to deliver a Hetfield copy to all vocals – well varied, slaved to the occasion as the track commands.
+Mind you, this will be nothing stellar, as in seeking new heights forever with superior instrumental prowess to keep the fans on their toes, as other bands do.
+Vocals are powerfully delivered, too.
+And – apart from the urge to deliver a Hetfield copy to all vocals – well varied, slaved to the occasion as the track commands.
 Nick Holmes definitely sounds a bit better refined, compared to Paradise Lost‘s more recent concoctions.

-All tracks are powerfully delivered for the first quarter of the record, somehow missing the Doom factor.
+All tracks are powerfully delivered for the first quarter of the record with no real doom apparent.
 Forever Failure is definitely the best track on this here toxic brew of convoluted emotions.
 I really liked the inclusion of some excerpts of the recently, newly wed Charles Manson, stating way back in time that he did not understand what sorry means.

-It is one of the most remarkable discs Paradise Lost ever made and it deserves respect.
+It is one of the most remarkable disks Paradise Lost ever created and it deserves respect.
 Even if nothing on Draconian Times really gets me off my comfy rocking chair.
-It is nevertheless a good, solid Metal album with nothing much amiss.
-Not much in terms of excitement neither.
+It is nevertheless a good, solid metal album with nothing much amiss.
+Not much in terms of excitement either.
 And this is a pity.
 A real pity.